Things to know about Carbon Monoxide

 • Replace Co detectors every 6 years as required by manufactures instruction.

-• use fuel-burning appliances only as they are intended
+• Only use fuel-burning appliances as intended.

 • don't use unvented kerosene or gas space heaters in the home